ShahadAltuwijry/W08D02/README.md

 `npm i `

-_already have you schemas and just need the Authenticating part? you only need to:_
+_already have your own schemas and just need the Authenticating part? you only need to:_

 ## Download needed packages for Hashing & Authenticating